-12.02 Seniority

-- (a) Seniority shall be maintained and accumulated during an absence due to layoff up to the amount of the employee's seniority at the time of layoff, up to a maximum of twenty-four (24) months.
+- 12.02 Seniority - (a) Seniority shall be maintained and accumulated during an absence due to layoff up to the amount of the employee's seniority at the time of layoff, up to a maximum of twenty-four (24) months.
 For part-time employees, the seniority accumulated during an absence due to layoff shall be equal to the number of hours the employee worked in the number of weeks immediately prior to the layoff that is equal to the length of the layoff. - (b) An employee shall accumulate seniority for an authorized leave of absence for up to twelve (12) months.
 Thereafter, seniority shall cease to accumulate but shall be maintained.
-An employee on authorized Union leave shall accumulate and maintain seniority for the duration of the leave. - (c) An employee shall lose their seniority standing and their name shall be removed from all seniority lists and the employee shall be deemed to be terminated for just cause for any one of the following reasons: - (i) if the employee voluntarily quits; - (ii) if the employee retires; - (iii) if the employee is discharged and is not reinstated in accordance with the provisions of this Agreement;
+An employee on authorized Union leave shall accumulate and maintain seniority for the duration of the leave. - (c) An employee shall lose their seniority standing and their name shall be removed from all seniority lists and the employee shall be deemed to be terminated for just cause for any one of the following reasons: - (i) if the employee voluntarily quits; - (ii) if the employee retires; - (iii) if the employee is discharged and is not reinstated in accordance with the provisions of this Agreement; - (iv) if the employee is laid off and fails to return to work within five (5) calendar days after the employee has been notified to do so by the University, by a courier service in which a signature is required, to the employee's last known address (a copy of such notice shall be sent to the Union);

-- (iv) if the employee is laid off and fails to return to work within seven (7) calendar days after the employee has been notified to do so by the University, by a courier service in which a signature is required, to the employee's last known address (a copy of such notice shall be sent to the Union).
-For clarity, in the case of early recall from temporary layoff, an employee has the option of returning on the original return to work date designated by the University; - (v) if the employee is laid off for a period in excess of their seniority at the time of layoff, up to a maximum of twenty-four (24) months.
-This provision does not apply to temporary layoffs; - (vi) if the employee is absent from work for three (3) consecutive working days without notifying the University within that period, unless the failure to notify is due to circumstances beyond the employee's control; - (vii)if the employee utilizes a leave for any purpose other than that for which it was granted. - (d) For employees working more than twenty-four (24) hours per week, s eniority shall mean the total length of continuous service in the bargaining unit, subject to 12.02 (g). - (e) An employee promoted or transferred temporarily to a position outside the bargaining unit for a maximum period of twelve (12) months shall accumulate seniority for the period of time the employee is in the temporary position.
+- (v) if the employee is laid off for a period in excess of their seniority at the time of layoff, up to a maximum of twenty-four (24) months.
+This provision does not apply to temporary layoffs; - (vi) if the employee is absent from work for three (3) consecutive working days without notifying the University within that period, unless the failure to notify is due to circumstances beyond the employ-ee's control; - (vii) if the employee utilizes a leave for any purpose other than that for which it was granted. - (d) For employees working more than twenty-four (24) hours per week, seniority shall mean the total length of continuous service in the bargaining unit, subject to 12.02 (g). - (e) An employee promoted or transferred temporarily to a position outside the bargaining unit for a maximum period of twelve (12) months shall accumulate seniority for the period of time the employee is in the temporary position.
 When the employee returns to the bargaining unit, the employee shall be returned to the job classification and department held immediately prior to the promotion or transfer. - (f) The University shall provide the Union with a seniority list twice per year.
 Such list shall contain each employee's bargaining unit wide seniority, and job classification.
 A copy of the seniority list will be posted on Union bulletin boards.
-Employees shall have thirty (30) calendar days from the date the list is posted or, if the employee is absent when it is posted, fourteen (14)

-calendar days from the date the employee returns to work to make any corrections to it, in which case that employee's seniority will be subject to adjustment if established to be inaccurate.
+Employees shall have thirty (30) calendar days from the date the list is posted or, if the employee is absent when it is posted, fourteen (14) calendar days from the date the employee returns to work to make any corrections to it, in which case that employee's seniority will be subject to adjustment if established to be inaccurate.
 After any such adjustments the list shall be deemed final for all purposes.
 The parties agree to correct any typing errors in the seniority list which may occur in subsequent postings.